bengalbee25/PORBO-MAMA/README.md

 ### 📝 License

-This project is licensed under the MIT License.
+This project is licensed under Apache License 2.0.
 See the [LICENSE](./LICENSE) file for details.